Belfast School Of Theology

 4. Demonstrate the ability to draw on a range of resources with regard to career planning and life after collegeÂ

-5. Insightfully apply an understanding of spiritual formation with regard to self-care, spiritual maturity and emotional well-beingÂ
+5. Insightfully apply an understanding of reflective practice and spiritual formation with regard to self-care, spiritual maturity, spiritual and emotional well-beingÂ

 Indicative Module ContentÂ

-· Evaluation of block placement, observation and selection of issues in mission practice.Â
+· Evaluation of previous placements, observation and selection of issues in mission practice.Â

 · Development of models and methods of reflective practice.Â

-· Reflecting on employability skills, career and thinking about plans beyond college.Â
+· Reflecting on transferrable skills, and vocational life after college.Â

 · Continuing to promote/advocate safeguarding.Â